Salvation — Its Biblical Definition

 The gospel is the good news that the Lord Jesus Christ has suffered and died for the sins of the world.
 This good news message is being proclaimed to all the world and the invitation is being given for all to repent of their sins and believe in Christ as one's Savior and Lord.
 This message is the pulsating heart of Biblical revelation and all true evangelical religion.

 Sin and the Law of God

-If righteousness is conformity to the law of Jehovah (Rom.
+is conformity to the law of God (Rom.
 2:13; Ps.
-106:3; Luke 1:6), sin is lack of conformity to it.
+106:3; Luke 1:6), while "sin" is lack of conformity to it.
 What could be clearer than the words of the apostle John, "Sin is the transgression of the law."
 1 John 3:4.